EvgeniyBurdin/valdec/README.md

 from typing import List

-from valdec.data_classes import Settings from valdec.dec import validate as _validate from valdec.val_validated_dc import validator as dc_validator
+from valdec.data_classes import Settings from valdec.decorators import validate as _validate from valdec.val_validated_dc import validator as dc_validator
 from validated_dc import ValidatedDC